 Most couples have better sex while on vacation, demonstrating the importance of reducing stress and fatigue to improve sexual satisfaction.
-Couples who have more fun together outside of the bedroom typically have more fun in the bedroom, so establishing a regular "date night" and increasing the frequency of special outings and vacations is an effective treatment for many sexual problems.
+Couples who have more fun together outside of the bedroom typically have more fun in the bedroom, so establishing a regular "date night" and increasing the frequency of special outings and vacations is an effective way to manage many sexual problems.

 Treat vaginal dryness — Women with vaginal dryness or discomfort may benefit from using a long-acting non-hormonal vaginal moisturizer several times weekly.
-Lubricant use with intercourse also increases comfort and pleasure.
-Postmenopausal women generally will benefit for use of low dose vaginal estrogen therapy.
+Lubricant use with intercourse or other penetrative sexual activity also increases comfort and pleasure.
+Postmenopausal women generally will benefit from the use of low dose vaginal estrogen therapy.
 Treatment of vaginal dryness is discussed in detail in a separate topic.
-(See "Patient information: Vaginal dryness (Beyond the Basics)".)
+(See "Patient education: Vaginal dryness (Beyond the Basics)".)

 Treat painful sex — Many women who have pain with sex have tight and tender muscles and connective tissue in the pelvis, lower belly, thighs, groin, and buttocks.

 Pelvic floor physical therapy (PT) can help to decrease tightness in these muscles.
 This type of PT is quite different from physical therapy intended to treat a knee injury or back pain, which usually works to increase muscle strength.